anninterpreter/100-Days-Of-MLCode/README.md

 ## Day98: Jan 23,2019
 **Today's Work** : Week 3 on 'Machine Learning By Andrew Ng' coursera.
 Logistic Regression Model, Simplified Cost Function for Logistic Regression, Advanced Optimization Algorithms and Multiclass Classification.

+## Day99: Jan 24,2019
+**Today's Work** : Week 3 on 'Machine Learning By Andrew Ng' coursera.
+Regularization to solve the problem of Overfitting.
+Learned about Regularized Logistic Regression and Regularized Linear Regression.